matrix-org/matrix-spec-proposals/proposals/3993-room-takeovers.md

 * The home server of a room admin went offline and cannot be recovered.
   * "I no longer want room admins with an account on foo.com, because the domain is available for sale and a new domain owner could use the custom power level for evil."
 * The account of a room admin has been compromised.
-  * "I want to depromote Alice, because her account got hacked.
+  * "I want to demote Alice, because her account got hacked.
 She now has a new account."
 * The account of a room admin is no longer in use or deactivated.
-  * "I want to depromote Bob, because he left the company."
+  * "I want to demote Bob, because he left the company."
 * A room admin can no longer be trusted.
-  * "I want to depromote Charles, because they left their role as an organiser."
+  * "I want to demote Charles, because they left their role as an organiser."

 Use cases:
-* The IT department of an organisation wants to depromote a room admin when or after the person leaves the company.
+* The IT department of an organisation wants to demote a room admin when or after the person leaves the company.
 * A meetup group with multiple organisers wants to deprom
 * An organisation migrates from one domain to another.
-To avoid having to ask every room admin to depromote themselves while promoting their new accounts, they want one account that has the permission to do so.
+To avoid having to ask every room admin to demote themselves while promoting their new accounts, they want one account that has the permission to do so.
 * To ensure my ownership of a room, I added multiple of my accounts as room admins to a room.
-One of the accounts is no longer accessible to me and I want to depromote that account.
+One of the accounts is no longer accessible to me and I want to demote that account.

 ## Proposal 1 (simplest: `allow_depromotions`)